-Trying to decide how to fund your startup?
-It’s important that you ask the right questions.
+Trying to decide how to fund a startup?
+It’s important that we ask the right questions.

 By far the most common question we are asked as early-stage investors is not how to grow a successful business or build a great team, but how to raise more capital.
 It sometimes feels like getting investment has become an end in itself.